 10 Sites For All Your Movie Trivia Needs

-Some are dedicated to scripts and voice actors, others give you the inside scoop and behind the scenes information.
-If you are interested in knowing the fate of your favorite sitcoms, procedural dramas and animated series, we have that too in this list.
-These aren’t gossip sites to find the low-down on celebrity actors and actresses but if something is happening to the character they play, the casting choices or the development of the film or show they are in, you’re at the right place.
+Some are dedicated to scripts and voice actors; others give you the inside scoop and behind-the-scenes information.
+If you are interested in knowing the fate of your favorite sitcoms, procedural dramas, and animated series, we have that too on this list.
+These aren’t gossip sites to find the low-down on celebrity actors and actresses, but if something is happening to the character they play, the casting choices, or the development of the film or show they are in, you’re in the right place.

 Here are 10 sites to find all the movie trivia you have ever wanted to know about your favorite movies, in no particular order.

 For: Finding out which star turned down which role for whatever reason.

 Ever wondered about the casting choices made in certain movies?
 At Notstarring.com, you can find out which actor or actress turned out an offered role in a successful movie (ouch!) and perhaps pondered about what would have happened if the role went to someone else.

 For instance, among the actors who turned down the role of James Bond in Casino Royale (played by Daniel Craig) were Colin Farrell, Orlando Bloom, Hugh Jackman, Clive Owen and Sam Worthington.

 For: Finding mistakes, bloopers and inside stories of what survived the editor’s cut.